ALagoni97/blog-projects/graphql-backend-prisma/README.md

 This article also takes inspiration from a video by Prisma that explains the N plus 1 problem and how Prisma solves this really well - Check it out [here](https://www.youtube.com/watch?v=7oMfBGEdwsc&)

+Inspiration is also taken from this article from Prisma themselves - Read it [here](https://www.prisma.io/docs/guides/performance-and-optimization/query-optimization-performance)

 ### Setup

 **Note**: If you just want to read about the different features and see code examples, then just jump to the next section [here](#resolvers-and-graphql-type-definitions)